devatreides/laravel-iac/README.md

 - Create a `.env` based on .env.example file and fulfill the variables with the right value

 #### View the plan
-- To see the steps that terraform+ansible will follow to built the server, run the command:
+- To see the steps that terraform+ansible will follow to build the server, run the command:
 ```bash
 $ ./builder plan
 ```